 - Draw an 8 to 10-inch circle on parchment paper, and then turn the paper over and place it on a baking sheet.
 Add the mixture to the circle, forming a flat dome about 2 inches tall.

-- Place the baking sheet in the oven and reduce the temperature to 250 degrees.
-Bake for 1 hour; turn off the oven and let the Pavlova stay for 4 hours or overnight to cool, leaving the oven door closed the entire time it is baking and cooling.
+- Place the baking sheet in the oven and reduce the temperature to 250°F. Bake for 30 minutes; turn off the oven and let the Pavlova cool for 4 hours or overnight, leaving the oven door closed the entire time.

 - When the Pavlova is cool, frost with mascarpone frosting or whipped topping and top with your choice of fruit.